ozmo-d/zedboard_oscilloscope/README.md

 ## Description
 This is a prototype basic sampling oscilloscope, which uses the ADC of the Zynq7000.
 The main features are:
--Custom XADC 'TriggerAcquire' block, with circular buffer, configurable triggers, and AXI interface, for high-speed sampling.
+1. Custom XADC 'TriggerAcquire' block, with circular buffer, configurable triggers, and AXI interface, for high-speed sampling.
--Software for controlling trigger and display using serial.
+1. Software for controlling trigger and display using serial.
--VGA display built using Xilinx IP blocks, custom firmware for double buffering, text display and Bresenham's line algorithm
+1. VGA display built using Xilinx IP blocks, custom firmware for double buffering, text display and Bresenham's line algorithm

 ## Build instructions